ietf-teep/architecture/draft-ietf-teep-architecture.md

-  - A Device Administrator wants to remove a TA from a device's TEE if the TA developer is no longer maintaining that TA, when the TA has been revoked or is not used for other reasons anymore (e.g., due to an expired subscription).
+  - A Device Administrator wants to remove a TA from a device's TEE if the TA developer is no longer maintaining that TA, when the TA has been revoked, or is not used for other reasons anymore (e.g., due to an expired subscription).

 For TEEs that simply verify and load signed TA's from an untrusted